Attitude (heraldry): Vulning / in her piety

 One peculiar attitude, reserved only to the pelican, is the pelican in her piety.
 The heraldic pelican, one of the few female beasts in heraldry, is shown with a sharp stork-like beak, which it uses to vuln (pierce or wound) her own breast.
 This is per the bestiary myth that a female pelican wounded herself thus to feed her chicks.
 This symbol of sacrifice carries a particular religious meaning (usually a reference to Christ's sacrifice), and became so popular in heraldry that pelicans rarely exist in heraldry in any other position.
 A distinction is sometimes observed, however, between a pelican vulning herself (alone, piercing her breast) versus "her piety" (surrounded by and feeding her chicks).

 Attitudes of fish

+Embowed

+A fish or dolphin embowed is depicted with its back curved upwards.
+Absent other qualifiers, the term "dolphin" represents the animal embowed and naiant.
+Torqued refers to a fish or dolphin embowed in a vertical position, forming the shape of a letter S. Variant spellings for this term include torquend, torgant, and targant.
+"Torqued" may also be used to refer to serpents.

 Hauriant

-A fish, dolphin, or other sea creature hauriant (Latin hauriēns, "drawing up") is in a vertical position with its head up.
+A fish, dolphin, or other sea creature hauriant (Latin hauriēns, "drawing up") is in a vertical position with its head up, as if surfacing for air.
+The term is only used for finned and swimming creatures; upright shellfish are instead termed simply "erect" or "upright".